IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 {% endraw %}

 Because of the way the dynamic comment tree is currently written, it's required that root comments **don't have any parent fields**, even if they are empty.
-That means that those would not show in the comment tree.
-We can either work on the Jekyll code to allow empty `parent` fields or work on the client-side so empty fields are not sent:
+That means that comments with `"parent":""`{: .language-json} would not show in the comment tree.
+We can either work on the Jekyll code to allow empty `parent` fields or work on the client-side ensuring empty fields are not sent:

 ```javascript
 //Avoid empty github or parent input to be sent